zoedesimone/census-api/README.md

+**Default Census Variables:**
+ Default variables used to augment the geojson are specified below.
-Defaults Census Variables from [ACS 5, 2020](https://www.census.gov/data/developers/data-sets/acs-5year.html).
-Default variables taken from [Detailed Tables](https://api.census.gov/data/2020/acs/acs5/variables.json):
+ They are taken from the [ACS 5, 2020](https://www.census.gov/data/developers/data-sets/acs-5year.html) dataset.
+Default variables can be found in the [Detailed Tables](https://api.census.gov/data/2020/acs/acs5/variables.json):

 |Census Variable|Readable Column Name|                                               Variable Description                                                |
 |--------------|------------------|------------------------------------------------------------------------------------------------------------------|